mintheredonethat/stake/README.md

-# Stake
+# Stake (03.08.17 - Present)

-Inception: 03.08.17

 Stake holds you and your team accountable to achieving your goals.
 By placing a stake into a contract, the only way to recoup your ether is to meet your goals & have your teammates validate your progress.
 Stake is developed through the Truffle framework, and leverages name registry and multi-signature capabilities via smart contract.

 +++ GIF OF USAGE +++